scobi7/SCLoadForecasting/README.md

 ## Project Steps

-- **Data Loading**: Scrape data from AES's power usage in Dayton Ohio.
+- **Data Scraping**: Scrape data from AES's power usage in Dayton Ohio.
 Then scrape the weather of Dayton area.
 Combine into one CSV file
 - **Data Format**: datetime,temperature,precipitation,humidity,wind_speed,dayton_mw
+- **Data Loading**: Create dataloader that has a current time step, a target time step which will be 1 hour in the future from the current time step with a look back of 5 steps.

+We can load x as (t-4, ... t-1, t) -> y or (t+1) and so on.
+Tensor format will be x of the data columns (weather, temp, etc) and y will be target data

 - **Define a build the model**: Define an effecient SNN model for time series load forecasting.
 RNNs and LSTMs may be a good option.
 - **Train your data**: Create a training and testing data set.
 80% of the data can be training where you run and train your model.
 Then you can test your results against the actual results from the testing data set.